AlexGalays/collection-js/README.md

 # collection-js
 Provides a small set of general purpose collections with implementations tailored for Javascript.
-Some inspiration comes from [Scala](http://www.scala-lang.org/) and its rich object/functional hybrid approach which fits JS well and [spicefactory collections](https://github.com/spicefactory/Spicelib-Util/tree/master/src/main/org/spicefactory/lib/collection) for its simple ECMA collections.
+Some inspiration comes from [Scala](http://www.scala-lang.org/) and its rich object/functional hybrid approach which fits JS well.
-It should be compatible with any JS engine, even IE6's (Although it wasn't tested against it)
+It should be compatible with any JS engine, even IE6's (Although it wasn't tested against it thus far)

+collection-js weights 16KB minified and focuses solely on collections.
+You could join a custom build of lodash excluding 'arrays', 'chaining', 'collections' to get yourself a nice starting set of utilities.

 # Content
 * [Code example](#code-example)